Douglas M. Fambrough, III, Ph.D.

 Dr. Rosskamp has been responsible for numerous investigational new drug applications, the design and execution of clinical development programs, and new drug applications across multiple therapeutic areas including diabetes, cardiovascular, respiratory and orphan drugs.
 He was involved in the development of several approved products including Amaryl®, Lantus®, Apidra®, Simcor® and Natpara®.

 Dr. Rosskamp is a member of the Board of Directors of Bioblast Pharma in Tel Aviv, Israel.
 He has authored more than 20 peer-reviewed publications and published more than 50 scientific abstracts.
 Dr. Rosskamp is a pediatric endocrinologist with more than 15 years of experience in clinical medicine.
 He received his M.D. from the University of Bonn, Germany.

 Prior to Dicerna, Mr. Weissman was vice president of business development at MannKind Corporation, responsible for leading the company’s activities related to licensing, new products and strategic planning.
 Prior to MannKind, Mr. Weissman held leadership positions in both business development and marketing at Pfizer Pharmaceuticals, Inc. in Tokyo, most recently as senior director of marketing.
 In that position, he was responsible for the sales, profit and strategic targets for the company’s specialty products, including central nervous system (CNS), endocrinology, ophthalmology and oncology therapeutics and diversified portfolios.
-He is a board member of Receptor Life Sciences, a private company developing FDA-regulated oral and inhaled cannabinoid medicines.

 Mr. Weissman holds a Bachelor of Science degree from Bates College.